CETEMS - Student Resources

 Almost all manufacturers have educational discounts ranging from 5% - 10% off.
 The manufacturer website will have an education section in the online store.

 Upon logging into your lab computer, if you open Windows Explorer, you will notice your computer has multiple Networked Drives.
 Each of these drives has a specific purpose.
-The S drive is a personal slice of the CAST server, any files you put here can be accessed from any other lab machine connected to the CAST network.
-The space in this drive is limited to 2GB, and we recommend backing up important coursework on a flash drive or with Google Drive.
+The S drive is a personal slice of the CET server, any files you put here can be accessed from any other lab machine connected to the CET network.
+The space in this drive is limited to 2GB, and we recommend backing up important coursework on a flash drive or with Google Drive as it is not backed up.
 The T drive has all the software you will need for your coursework.
 Simply navigate to your program, and look for your required software.
 This software is provided so you can install it on a home machine, you should not need to install it on the lab computers.